yassir63/oai5g-mep/README.md

 `$ ./demo-rnis.py --stop`

-Then, to shutdown R2lab nodes and switch off USRP/Quectel devices, run on your laptop the following command:
+Then, to shutdown R2lab nodes and switch off USRP/Quectel devices, just run on your laptop the following command:

 `$ ./demo-rnis.py --cleanup`